-(1) Based on 6,383,915 shares of our common stock outstanding as of April 5, 2002, as reported in our Quarterly Report on Form 10-Q for the quarter ended February 28, 2002.
+(1) Based on 6,731,814 shares of our common stock outstanding as of June 30, 2002, as reported in our Quarterly Report on Form 10-Q for the quarter ended May 31, 2002.

-Pursuant to an agreement between PriceSmart and the selling stockholder, PriceSmart agreed to file a registration statement covering the shares of common stock held by the selling stockholder.
+Pursuant to agreements between PriceSmart and the selling stockholders, PriceSmart agreed to file a registration statement covering the shares of common stock held by the selling stockholders.

-The selling stockholder does not have any position, office or other material relationship with us or any of our affiliates, nor has it had any position, office or material relationship with us or any of our affiliates within the past three years, other than that we have previously entered into two loan facilities with the selling stockholder totaling \$32 million, and have agreed in principle to enter into an additional ten-year, \$12.5 million loan with the selling stockholder.
-The other loan facilities will remain in place following the funding of the new \$12.5 million loan.
+The selling stockholders do not have any position, office or other material relationship with us or any of our affiliates, nor have they had any position, office or material relationship with us or any of our affiliates within the past three years, except that: